AkshayBhujbal1995/AkshayBhujbal1995/README.md

 ### 🧪 About Me

-- 📊 **Data Analyst** skilled in Excel, Power BI, Tableau, SQL, and Python
-- 🧬 From dashboards to machine learning, I turn messy data into smart decisions
-- 📈 Building scalable projects with clean code and business logic
-- 🌍 Working from **India | Collaborating Worldwide**
+🧙‍♂️ I turn raw data into magical insights — part analyst, part engineer, full-time learner

+🔬 Building cool things with Python, SQL, ML, and Dashboards

+🤯 Recently obsessed with LLMs, generative AI, and automating workflows

+📦 Every project is a new experiment in prediction, design, and storytelling

+🌍 Living in India, collaborating with the world

 ---